-We provide a small school size (about 950 students) with many 'Big School' features.
-Our academic core includes ten Advanced Placement (AP) classes, and numerous honors-level classes.
-The award winning Fine Arts programs - comprising Drawing & Painting, Ceramics, Mixed Media, Professional Dance, Professional Theatre, and Band - provides every student with an opportunity to express their creative talents.
-Community-linked ROP-based career exploration partnerships and community service programs allow students a transition to the work world.
-A wide variety of clubs and student activity programs, and competitive sports programs, all contribute to providing students with an array of choices with which to be involved and explore their interests.
+Mesa Verde is a smaller high school, however we provide the same educational opportunities as surrounding high schools.
+We provide equal opportunity to all students so they have access to rigorous course work that includes 17 Advanced Placement (AP) classes and honors-level coursework for students.
+Mesa Verde is the home of an award winning fine arts program that includes Drawing & Painting, Ceramics, Mixed Media, Professional Dance, Professional Theatre, Band, and Choir.
+Through the arts we provide every student with an opportunity to express their creative talents.
+Along with our core academic coursework we are also the proud home of our well known California Partnership Academy in Business, our AVID program, and our Public Safety Academy.
+These programs prepare students for life after high school by ensuring students complete rigorous coursework while also developing their academic and professional goals.
+A wide variety of clubs, student activity programs, and competitive sports programs all contribute to providing students with an array of choices with which to be involved and explore their interests.
 Our school is big enough to serve the interests of groups, yet is small enough to ensure that each student is seen as an individual.

 Strong Community Ties

-Our Mesa Verde HS Booster Club has, for decades, run a local bingo program that has contributed funding for scholarships, classroom equipment, athletic programs, and school events/programs.
 Parents actively participate on the School Site Council, providing input on school programs and campus funding through the Single Plan for Student Achievement (SPSA).
-In conjunction with our community partners, our Counseling Department, School Psychologist, School Social Worker, and School/Community Intervention Assistant have developed systems that provide the necessary supports for student safety, academics, and social/emotional needs.
+In conjunction with our community partners, our Counseling Department, School Psychologist, and School/Community Intervention Assistant have developed systems that provide the necessary supports for student safety, academics, and social/emotional needs.

-A partnership with the Citrus Heights Police Department provides a Safe Schools Resource Officer (Officers Ryan Smith and Barry Cox) on campus every day of the week.
+A partnership with the Citrus Heights Police Department provides a Safe Schools Resource Officer (Officer ) on campus every day of the week.

 The Business Academy program, designed to give students exposure to the world of small business management, works with local businesses and many Citrus Heights community organizations to provide real-world experience and mentoring for the students in the program.
 In addition, the Business Academy's partnership with SAFE Credit Union has allowed Mesa Verde to have a fully functioning Safe Credit Union branch on our campus, complete with a cash-dispensing machine in the main office.